State acceptance in New York

 EMS Workers: Our courses count in NY as acceptable CME

-In order to be admitted to the State final practical skills examination all CFR, EMT and/or Advanced EMT students must pass CPR testing based on the criteria published in the American Heart Association’s “Guidelines 2010 for CPR and ECC”.
+In order to be admitted to the State final practical skills examination all CFR, EMT and/or Advanced EMT students must pass CPR testing based on the criteria published in the American Heart Association’s “Guidelines 2016 for CPR and ECC”.
 Testing must include adult and infant obstructed airway procedures, adult 1 and 2 rescuer CPR, child and infant CPR.
 All documentation pertaining to CPR must become apart of the student files.
-The course sponsor may use CPR educational materials from the American Heart Association, American Red Cross, National Safety Council or other equivalent educational material which meets the AHA Guidelines 2010.
+The course sponsor may use CPR educational materials from the American Heart Association, American Red Cross, National Safety Council or other equivalent educational material which meets the latest AHA Guidelines 2016.

 If you prefer sit-down, in-person training for ACLS, we have you covered.